Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/sustainability-and-esg.md

 - **Open Innovation:** Sharing of sustainable technology approaches
 - **Standards Development:** Participation in ESG standards development for tech sector

-This comprehensive sustainability and ESG framework demonstrates SkyMirror's commitment to responsible business practices and creating positive environmental and social impact alongside financial success.
-By integrating these considerations into our core strategy and operations, we position SkyMirror for long-term sustainable growth while contributing to a more equitable and environmentally sustainable future.
+This comprehensive sustainability and ESG framework demonstrates Skymirror's commitment to responsible business practices and creating positive environmental and social impact alongside financial success.
+By integrating these considerations into our core strategy and operations, we position Skymirror for long-term sustainable growth while contributing to a more equitable and environmentally sustainable future.